david-mike/pharmacy_counting/README.md

 Usage of the program

-Please use the absolut path of the input file and output file to run the program.
+Please use the absolute path of the input file and output file to run the program.